madgik/exareme2/documentation/algorithms-user-guide.md

 ##### `transfer()`

-Transfer objects are used to send data to and from local/global nodes.
-In Python they are plain dictionaries, but they are transformed to JSON for the data transfer, so all values in the `dict` must be JSON serializable, and all keys must be strings. `transfer` does not encrypt data for [SMPC](#secure-multi-party-computation) and thus should be used for non-sensible data and for sending data from the global node to the local nodes.
+Transfer objects are used to send data to and from local/global workers.
+In Python they are plain dictionaries, but they are transformed to JSON for the data transfer, so all values in the `dict` must be JSON serializable, and all keys must be strings. `transfer` does not encrypt data for [SMPC](#secure-multi-party-computation) and thus should be used for non-sensible data and for sending data from the global worker to the local workers.

 ##### `secure_transfer(sum_op=False, min_op=False, max_op=False)`